-Of course, the preceding are just three of many possible scenarios involved in the choosing of a landscape tree.
+The preceding are just three of many possible scenarios involved in the choosing of a landscape tree.
 Different criteria may be important to you, based on your own unique situation.
 For example, is your region bothered by deer pests?
-Then you will want to select from among the deer-resistant trees.
-For example:
+Then you will want to select from among the deer-resistant trees:

 - Japanese umbrella pine (Sciadopitys verticillata) is a good choice if you want an evergreen.

-- But if it is a flowering tree that interests you, the Kwanzan cherry (Prunus serrulata; 'Kwanzan') may get the nod.
+- If it is a flowering tree that interests you, the Kwanzan cherry (Prunus serrulata, 'Kwanzan') may get the nod.

-If not deer, but drought is the challenge that you face, pick from among the drought-tolerant trees.
-For example:
+If not deer, but drought, is the challenge that you face, pick from among the drought-tolerant trees: